Dungeons the Dragoning: Echoes of Discord!™

 In the most remote regions of Barovia, there are places which are the domains of spirits or other strange creatures.
 A warm grove hidden in a snowy peak or a pond of perfectly still water amidst the swaying trees are sure signs that one has entered, or rather, trespassed into their territory.

 Many tales and legends are abound these places, from berries that bring fertility or health, to waters drawn from these places stilling the very blood of those who drink them with lethal results.
-While these play a part in most tales, it is the inhabitants that are the center of these stories, with fools who deal with them for some favor or brave hunters who slay the dire beasts that make it their home.
+While these play a part in most tales, it is their inhabitants that are the center of these stories, from the fools who deal with them for some favor or the brave hunters who slay the dire beasts that make it their home.